 Metamorphosis is what happens when a caterpillar turns into a beautiful butterfly and a legless tadpole becomes a hopping frog.
-Insects and amphibians are the only creatures that go through this process and amphibians are the only animals with a backbone that can do it.
+These metamorphosis examples are of both insects and amphibians -- the only creatures that go through this process.
+Amphibians are the only animals with a backbone that can do it.
 This process has many different stages depending on the creature but they all result in a remarkable physical change.

 Insects that Undergo a Complete Metamorphosis